- Download our Moving to Egypt Guide (PDF)

 Deposits

 The agent and landlord may require expats to pay an agency fee equivalent to one month’s rent.
-Some agents do not charge this fee but expats should find this out before using their services.
+Some agents do not charge this fee, but expats should find this out before using their services.

 Utilities

 Utility bills are nearly always the responsibility of the tenant in Egypt and will be an additional expense on top of monthly rental costs.
 Be sure to enquire as to the approximate costs and keep them in mind while budgeting.
-Hold onto all invoices, bills and receipts as proof that these have been paid in case it is requested by the landlord.

 Expat Health Insurance

-Cigna Global Health Insurance
+Cigna Health Insurance

+Medical insurance specifically designed for expats.
 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
-Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.

 Moving Internationally?